chrispecoraro/SLAY/README.md

 TODO: Write proper driver for Sanity using Laravel's Eloquent ORM, but that's a discussion for another day.

 _Why Astro?_ Ships with zero JavaScript for static pages.

+Thanks to https://github.com/vincentjflorio for the idea of using "Y" in the acronym.
+He suggested "Your framework" to keep things open.